Tiina Lymi

-Tiina Lymi (born 3 September 1971 in Tampere) is a Finnish actress, director, screenwriter and author.
-She received a Jussi Award as the Best Leading Actress for her work in the 1993 film Akvaariorakkaus.
+Tiina Lymi (born 3 September 1971) is a Finnish actress, director, playwright, screenwriter, and author.
+She received a Jussi Award for Best Actress for her work in the 1993 film Akvaariorakkaus.
+She is also known for directing historical drama film Stormskerry Maja (2024) and the hit comedy drama TV series Queen of Fucking Everything (2025).

 Early life and education

-She was born in Tampere in 1971 and grew up with her single mother.
+Tiina Lymi was born on 3 September 1971 in Tampere, Finland and grew up with her single mother.
 She went to the Tampere University High School.